okbrandon/push_swap/README.md

 ```sh
 ./checker [numbers]
 ```
 > The program will wait for you to enter instructions to sort the stack.
 You can also pipe the instructions of the sorting program to the checker program like below.
+When you're done entering instructions, don't just press enter, type `CTRL + D` to end the program.

 ## 📝 Example